tomomilove/tomomilove.github.io/blog.md

 permalink: /blog/
 month: August
 ---
+# 25 August
+## Review over the list of things that weigh on my mind
+We were talking about my list of things that weigh on my mind, so I thought I would write out the whole thing in this post, as well as comment on the current status of each point!

+1. _I'm not successful at work:_ Well, as mentioned in yesterday's blog post, I reached a milestone on something I've been working on recently.
+So finally I have been making some progress.
+I still feel like I am not doing great, but I think I am doing reasonably well.

+2. _I don't enjoy work:_ Actually, I feel that I enjoy work even less now.
+Every day, I am counting down the time until I get to go home.
+That's not a great situation to be in, right?
+Part of the reason is that my life outside of work is so much more interesting, like I really want to get to my learning Japanese and writing.

+3. _I can't find good shoes:_ This one is resolved, actually.
+A while ago I bought some really expensive shoes.
+I didn't like wearing them because they hurt my ankle, but I also couldn't return them because I wore them outside once.
+I tried really hard to break them in, but it wasn't working.
+I tried all sorts of crazy solutions.
+In the end, I felt that I had wasted a ton of money, and on top of that, I couldn't find any good shoes to wear instad.
+However, there has been an update since then.
+I found that those shoes actually won't hurt my ankle if I take out the insole I was using.
+I liked the insole because it makes walking feel softer.
+But I tried wearing the shoes without the insole, and eventually found I could get used to it.
+Now I wear those shoes every day and they are fine!

+4. _Tomomi wants me to drive but I don't want to drive:_ Is this one resolved?
+Last I remember we had an agreement that I would pay for dinners and things if you drive.
+Is that working out for you?
+I feel like this hasn't been an issue recently, but if it's still bothering you, you should let me know.

+   In truth, I am willing to re-learn driving at some point in the future.
+What's stopping me now is that I'm not in a situation where I would need to drive often.
+The only times in my current life that driving would be useful to me would be occassionally on the weekends, and I think that is not often enough that I could keep practiced.
+I have crashed before due to my own inexperience, so if I am going to drive again I want to make sure I am regularly practiced.
+I think the fear of my own inexperience is the main fear that keeps me from driving.

+5. _I make so many mistakes while cooking:_ I guess this is still true, but for some reason it's not really bothering me much anymore.
+I guess this is just an attitude thing?

+6. _I eat too many sweets:_ You may not be aware of this, but there are lots of nice chocolates and sugar-filled snacks at work that are easy to eat.
+I have been cutting down on them though, so I feel a little bit better about this one.
+I've also stopped going out to get desserts on weekends on my own (such as milk tea).
+I think normal tea is just as good, so I might as well go with the healthier and cheaper option.

+7. _I don't eat enough vegetables:_ This one is still an issue.
+Whether it's at work or while eating out, much of the time I don't get a lot of vegetables with my meal.
+This is partially my own fault of course, with my own food choice.
+I think the main problem I face here is that vegetable foods often just aren't as tasty.
+What can be done about that?

+8. _I spend too much money on food:_ This one is as bad as ever, and it's because I eat out so much.
+I could save a lot of money by eating dinner at work, but then I would have to stay late which I don't want to do.
+I could also save a lot of money by cooking dinner, but it's just so time consuming.
+If I spend every night cooking, then I'm not going to have time to read and write and things, right?
+My other option is to buy frozen foods and convenience foods from grocery stores, but these never taste very good.
+Relating to the next item on the list...

+9. _I can't find good food:_ Compared to Japan, I just can't find good food here.
+Not at working, not eating out, not cooking myself.
+And there's a tradeoff: food that is tastier tends to be less healthy (without vegetables), and to cost a lot of money.
+So how I can find the right balance of healthy food, cheap food, and tasty food?

+10. _I don't exercise:_ This is important for my health, but I haven't done it because I find exercise very boring to do by myself.
+I think I would enjoy things like running with you, or even going to the gym with you, but maybe I don't see you often enough for that.
+If it's something you're interested in though, let me know and we could try!

+11. _I can't keep everything clean:_ It's a never ending battle of keeping the floor vacuumed, the shower clean, the toilet clean, things dusted, and more.
+I know my roommates hire people to clean, but I don't want to do that.
+Back at home, I know my mom used to spend every Friday cleaning the whole house.
+I guess I could spend the time to do that, I just think there are other things I'd rather do more?
+It's hard to find the right balance.

+And that's all the things remaining on the list.
+Writing them all out, they don't seem insurmountable.

+Also, roughly half of them are about food, huh?
+Maybe I should prioritize working on food issues.
+I could try an initiative such as at least one home-cooked dinner per week?

+# 24 August
+## Phishing problem
+_Phishing_ is a situation where someone tries to trick someone else into revealing their personal information.
+This usually happens by pretending to be someone that person trusts.

+When phishing through email, phishers often include a link in the email that is pretending to be a link to a trusted site.
+For example, a phisher could send an email that asks you to view a file by cliking a link like https://dropbox-secure-login[.]com.
+This is not the real Dropbox login page, but if the person clicks the link, they will find a fake Dropbox login page that the phisher has set up, which asks for username and password.

+Something I've been working on at work is a way to detect these fake links.
+Given a link like https://dropbox-secure-login.com, is there a way for a computer to detect that link is pretending to be a link to a trusted site?
+Unfortunately, I don't think I am allowed to say exactly what my work is.
+However, I thought you might be interested to know what the problem is.
+Perhaps, in an idle moment, you might find it fun to think about how you would solve the problem?

+Also, there's a reason I'm writing about this today.
+After months of work, I hit a big milestone today!
+Though unfortunately, I guess I shouldn't specifically say what this is, either...
+Writing about work is hard!

 # 23 August
 ## Article about "Hidden secrets and legends" at Berkeley
 Someone at work linked [this article](https://www.sfgate.com/bayarea/article/cal-myths-legends-lore-facts-berkeley-13107925.php) about interesting things at Berkeley.